Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 The interpersonal contact by the means of synchronous communication is beneficial for initiating an action/activity of the receiver.

-When a resource is passed along the message, asynchronicity may support fraud ("here's the money" vs "I won't see how you handle the money").
+When a resource is passed along the message, asynchronous delivery may support fraud ("here's the money" vs "I won't see how you handle the money").

 ## Common antipatterns